DivakarN/APIHandlerRetrofit/README.md

     }

 **(2) NetworkInterceptor** - NetworkInterceptor is a barrier which allows the api to retrive/fetch data only if internet connection
-                             is there in android mobile phones
+                             is there in android devices.

     class NetworkConnectionInterceptor(context: Context) : Interceptor {